vishnumh/SIMD-kernel-for-QR-decompostion_3D-Reconstruction/README.md

 ```
 make
 ```
-To remove all the object files and source code
+To remove all the object files.
 ```
 make clean
 ```